Extending wavelet regularity beyond Gevrey classes: Acknowledgments

 \section{Acknowledgments}

+The authors thank N. Teofanov for helpful discussions.
 This research was supported by the Science Fund of the Republic of Serbia, $\#$GRANT No. 2727, {\it Global and local analysis of operators and distributions} - GOALS.
 The authors were also supported by the Ministry of Science, Technological Development, and Innovation of the Republic of Serbia - the second and third authors by Grants No. 451-03-137/2025-03/200125 and 451-03-136/2025-03/200125, and the first author by Grant No. 451-03-136/2025-03/200156.